gucci-on-fleek/lockdown-browser/Readme.md

 The _Lockdown Browser_ calls `GetSystemMetrics(SM_REMOTESESSION)` to determine if it is running in and RDP session.
 Since this function is in `user32.dll`, there aren’t any trivial ways to fix this.
 However, [_Microsoft Detours_](https://github.com/microsoft/Detours) allows for you to intercept and replace any function in any `.dll`.
 A small hook (`GetSystemMetrics-Hook.cpp`) is used with `Detours` to intercept the function call and return a false value.

 Because this tool runs in the _Windows Sandbox_, no state is retained between sessions.
 Therefore, this tool provides a scripted installer for the _Lockdown Browser_.
 The _Lockdown Browser_’s installer is a little tricky to script, so the installation is a little hacky, but it works.
 And again, the _Sandbox_ is completely isolated from the rest of your system, so the _Lockdown Browser_ cannot cause any harm to your computer.

+## License

+All code is licensed under the [_Mozilla Public License_, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or greater.
+The documentation is licensed under [CC-BY-SA, version 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) or greater, in addition to the MPL.
+The _Detours_ submodule has an MIT licence as detailed in `Detours/LICENSE.md`.

+In addition to the formal licence terms, I would appreciate it if users do not distribute any binaries: I intend for this project to be merely a proof-of-concept, and any binaries circulating on the internet diminish this status.
+Of course, you are well within your rights to ignore this request, but I would appreciate it if you respect my wishes.
+Thanks!